 Census Data Issues

-Hoffman noted that the CRC used 2010 Census data and believed 2020 data should have been used.
+Hoffman noted that the New Jersey Cannabis Regulatory Commission used 2010 Census data.
+He believed 2020 data should have been used.

-“The 2020 census was not available yet, so the 2010 had to be used,” Blake said.
-“The law designates four classes of Impact Zones, and in many cases also designates the data sources to be used for each.
+“The 2020 census was not available yet.
+So the 2010 had to be used,” Blake said.
+“The law designates four classes of Impact Zones.
+In many cases also designates the data sources to be used for each.
 Specifically, the law instructs that the population measures for calculating Impact Zones be taken from “most recently compiled federal decennial census as of the effective date of P.L.2021, c.16 (C.24:6I-31 et al.)” which was February 22, 2021.”